WowzaMediaSystems/wse-plugin-streamresolver/README.md

 Root/Application | wowzaResolverOriginApplicationInstanceName | String | \_definst\_ | (Optional) By default, the edge server application looks for streams on the origin server application with the same application instance name.
 Use this property to define a different application instance name on the origin server in which to look for streams. (default: uses requested edge application instance name)
 Root/Application | wowzaResolverOriginStreamName | String | [stream-name] | (Optional) By default, the edge server application looks for streams on the origin server application/application instance with the same stream name.
 Use this property to define a different stream name on the origin server to look for. (default: uses stream name requested from edge).

-## Wowza Streaming Engine Origin Server Properties
+## Wowza Streaming Engine origin server properties
 After enabling the server listener on each origin server, you can adjust the default settings by adding the following properties to your application.
 See [Configure properties](https://www.wowza.com/forums/content.php?625-How-to-get-started-as-a-Wowza-Streaming-Engine-Manager-administrator#configProperties) for details.

 **Path** | **Name** | **Type** | **Value** | **Notes**